Jayashree1227/Requrements/track.md

 zoneid={zoneid} - Zone id is the placement id where our ad is shown
 ```

-In future these ad works might start providing more tracking capabilities
+In future these ad works might start providing more tracking tokens

 Now in the above URL these are the ones which we will have to populate and not provided by propellerads.
 These are the default query string that our software should provide